 In 2018-19, the College led the conference by having a PAC-record 149 student-athletes earn PAC Academic Honor Roll distinction.

-Grove City has added men's and women's lacrosse to its varsity sports offerings under Gibson's leadership.
-Grove City's 24th varsity sport, men's volleyball, will begin varsity competition in January 2025.
+Grove City has added men's lacrosse, women's lacrosse and men's volleyball to its varsity sports offerings under Gibson's leadership.

 Gibson spent seven seasons as Grove City’s head men’s and women’s track and field coach.
 He guided both programs to outdoor conference titles in 2014 and 2015.
 In February 2015, Gibson directed the women’s track and field team to the PAC title in indoor track and field.
 He earned five conference Coach of the Year awards as head coach.